 If you're more interested in a postpaid plan with no ongoing commitment, Vodafone's month-to-month SIM-only plans may suit your needs:

-- Sim Only Plan $30: Unlimited calls and texts, 1GB of data, $30
+- Sim-only plan $30: Unlimited calls and texts, 1GB of data, $30

-- Sim Only Plan $40: Unlimited calls and texts, 3GB of data, $40
+- Sim-only plan $40: Unlimited calls and texts, 3GB of data, $40

-- Sim Only Plan $50: Unlimited calls and texts, 6GB of data, $50
+- Sim-only plan $50: Unlimited calls and texts, 6GB of data, $50

-- Sim Only Plan $60: Unlimited calls and texts, 9GB of data, $60
+- Sim-only plan $60: Unlimited calls and texts, 9GB of data, $60

-- Sim Only Plan $80: Unlimited calls and texts, 15GB of data, $80
+- Sim-only plan $80: Unlimited calls and texts, 15GB of data, $80

-- Sim Only Plan $100: Unlimited calls and texts, 25GB of data, $100
+- Sim-only plan $100: Unlimited calls and texts, 25GB of data, $100

 As you can see, there's a significant upside to signing up for a year in data terms alone, but if you're not in the market for a year's worth of service, Vodafone's SIM-only plans may be what you need.
 Special deals are less common for its month-to-month plans, but they're not exceptional.

 Typically you'll find larger data allowances at a given price point on a Vodafone plan, although that is somewhat tempered by a slightly smaller coverage map than the Telstra or Optus networks.
 That's only likely to be a concern for more regional or rural users, with Vodafone investing heavily in its network in metropolitan and larger regional centres in recent years.

 On the surface, Vodafone may come across as lower cost because it will often list the 36-month payment term for a handset, but you've got to qualify that with the fact that you must maintain a mobile plan with Vodafone or pay the rest of the handset plan out immediately.

 Vodafone's deals compare quite favourably against the big players for handsets, but it's smart to ensure that you're getting the mix of extras and coverage you need.

 Vodafone doesn't have a large quantity of MVNOs on its network, with the most notable onboard player being Kogan Mobile and its range of prepaid mobile plans.
-Here's how Kogan Mobile's plans compare against Vodafone's own offerings in that space:Back to top
+Here's how Kogan Mobile's plans compare against Vodafone's own offers in that space:Back to top

 Vodafone Australia is part of the global Vodafone group and that gives the carrier certain unique advantages for travellers.
 While competitors Telstra and Optus sell roaming packages as add-ons to your existing plan, Vodafone postpaid customers can take advantage of Vodafone's Red roaming deal, which charges you a flat $5 per day of usage to access whatever inclusions you've got on your existing plan.
-For longer-term usage that might not be the most cost-effective way to roam, but for shorter visits it's extremely simple and competitive as an offering.
+For longer-term usage that might not be the most cost-effective way to roam, but for shorter visits it's an extremely simple and competitive offer.